DoPose-6D dataset for object segmentation and 6D pose estimation: Method

-For the bin setup, the data contains 183 scenes with 2150 image views.
-In those 183 scenes, 35 scenes contain 2 views, 20 contain 3 views, and 128 contains 16 views.
-And for the tabletop setup, the data contains 118 scenes with 1175 image views. in Those 118 scenes, 20 scenes contain 3 views, 50 scenes with 6 views and 48 scenes, with 17 views.
-So in total our data contains 301 scenes and 3325 view images.
+For the bin picking samples, the data contains 183 scenes with 2150 image views.
+Of those 183 scenes, 35 scenes contain 2 views, 20 scenes contain 3 views, 28 scenes contain 15 views, and 100 scenes contain 16 views.
+For the tabletop samples, the data contains 118 scenes with 1175 image views.
+Of those 118 scenes, 20 scenes contain 3 views, 1 scene contains 5 views, 49 scenes contain 6 views, and 48 scenes contain 17 views.
+So in total, our data contains 301 scenes and 3325 view images.
 Most of the scenes contain mixed objects.
-The dataset consists of 18 objects in total.
-5 among the 18 objects were chosen to look a bit similar (not the same object) to YCB objects on purpose to be able to study the effect of generalization on similar and totally different objects as several existing datasets use the YCB objects.
+The dataset includes 18 objects in total.
+5 among these 18 objects were chosen to look a bit similar (not the same object) to YCB objects on purpose to be able to study the effect of generalization on similar and totally different objects as several existing datasets use the YCB objects.
 Figure \ref{fig:dataset_objects_dist} shows the distribution of the objects in the dataset.